-The Group's bond portfolio consists of corporate public and privately placed bonds, municipal bonds, U.S. government bonds, asset-backed securities ("ABS"), foreign government bonds and mortgage-backed securities ("MBS").
+The Group's bond portfolio consists of corporate public and privately placed bonds, municipal bonds, U.S. government bonds, asset-backed securities ("ABS"), mortgage-backed securities ("MBS") and foreign government bonds.

-As of December 31, 2021, 74.6% of the consolidated bond portfolio was rated investment grade quality, which is defined as having an NAIC designation of 1 or 2, a rating of Aaa, Aa, A or Baa from Moody's, a rating of AAA, AA, A or BBB from S&P Global Ratings ("S&P"), a comparable rating from another nationally recognized rating agency, or a comparable internal rating if an externally provided rating is not available.
+As of December 31, 2022, 87.4% of the consolidated bond portfolio was rated investment grade quality, which is defined as a security having an NAIC designation of 1 or 2, a rating of Aaa, Aa, A or Baa from Moody's Investors Service, a rating of AAA, AA, A or BBB from S&P Global Ratings ("S&P"), a comparable rating from another nationally recognized rating agency, or a comparable internal rating if an externally provided rating is not available.
 There was no significant change in the bond portfolio quality distribution from the prior year.

-Bonds with an NAIC designation of 1 or 2, including loan-backed and structured securities and excluding Securities Valuation Office ("SVO")-identified investments, are reported at amortized cost using the effective yield method.
+Bonds with an NAIC designation of 1 or 2, including loan-backed and structured securities ("LBASS") and excluding Securities Valuation Office ("SVO")-identified investments, are reported at amortized cost using the effective yield method.
 Bonds with an NAIC designation of 3 through 6 are reported at the lower of amortized cost or fair value, with the difference reflected in unassigned surplus as unrealized capital loss.
+In general, LBASS utilize a multi-step process for determining carrying value and NAIC designation in accordance with SSAP No. 43R, Loan-backed and Structured Securities ("SSAP No. 43R").
+Effective December 31, 2022, the SVO may assign an NAIC designation for use in determining carrying value for certain LBASS.
 The bond portfolio also includes SVO-identified investments, which are reported at fair value.
 Changes in the fair value of SVO-identified investments are recorded as a change in net unrealized capital gains (losses), which is a component of unassigned surplus.

-Corporate public bonds totaled \$11.09 billion as of December 31, 2021 compared to \$16.07 billion as of December 31, 2020.
-As of December 31, 2021, the portfolio also contained \$9.88 billion of privately placed corporate obligations, compared to \$8.04 billion as of December 31, 2020.
-Corporate privately placed securities primarily consist of corporate issued senior debt securities that are negotiated with the borrower or are issued by public entities in unregistered form.
+Corporate public bonds totaled \$13.50 billion as of December 31, 2022 compared to \$11.09 billion as of December 31, 2021.
+As of December 31, 2022, the portfolio also contained \$6.50 billion of privately placed corporate obligations, compared to \$9.88 billion as of December 31, 2021.
+Corporate privately placed securities primarily consist of corporate issued senior debt securities that are negotiated with the borrower or are issued by entities in unregistered form.
 Privately placed corporate obligations may contain structural security features such as financial covenants and call protections that provide investors greater protection against credit deterioration, reinvestment risk or fluctuations in interest rates than those typically found in publicly registered debt securities.
-As of December 31, 2021, 85% of the corporate public bonds and 38% of the corporate privately placed securities were rated investment grade.
+As of December 31, 2022, 93% of the corporate public bonds and 55% of the corporate privately placed securities were rated investment arade.

-Municipal bonds totaled \$5.27 billion as of December 31, 2021 compared to \$6.17 billion as of December 31, 2020.
-The municipal bond portfolio as of December 31, 2021 consisted of 3,824 issues and is made up of 1,047 issuers.
-The largest exposure to a single issuer was 1.6% of the municipal bond portfolio.
-Corporate entities were the ultimate obligors of less than 1% of the municipal bond portfolio.
-As of December 31, 2021, 99.7% of the municipal bonds were rated investment grade.
+Municipal bonds totaled \$5.65 billion as of December 31, 2022 compared to \$5.27 billion as of December 31, 2021.
+The municipal bond portfolio as of December 31, 2022 consisted of 3,607 issues from 1,008 issuers.
+The largest exposure to a single issuer was 3.3% of the municipal bond portfolio.
+Corporate entities were the ultimate obligors of less than 0.4% of the municipal bond portfolio.
+As of December 31, 2022, 99.9% of the municipal bonds were rated investment grade.

-U.S. government bonds totaled \$3.55 billion as of December 31, 2021 compared to \$1.54 billion as of December 31, 2020.
-As of December 31, 2021, 100% of the U.S. government bonds were rated investment grade.
+U.S. government bonds totaled \$4.33 billion as of December 31, 2022 compared to \$3.55 billion as of December 31, 2021.
+As of December 31, 2022, 100% of the U.S. government bonds were rated investment grade.